orzklv/resume/resume.typ

   - Implemented module manager for easier system tweaking.
   - Implemented superset package manager on top of nix for xinux named `xin`.
   - Developed various research oriented projects for NixOS including registry indexing and graph monitoring.
+  - Managed implementation of GTK app on Rust namely `e-imzo-manager`.
 - Contributed to nixpkgs by adding `e-imzo` package and its modules to the package registry.
 - Reshaped Xinux community's vision on Linux ecosystem by renovating whole infrastructure and goals.
 - Maintained fork of nixpkgs for Xinux operating system.
 - Maintained fork of nix-darwin: nix modules for darwin via xinux-org forked nixpkgs.
+- Wrote nix abstractions and configurations for matrix, a messenger infrastructure deployed on bare-metal NixOS.
-- Maintained a messanger built on top of Matrix protocol and its Element derived fork components:
+- Maintained a messanger built on top of Matrix protocol and its Element derived fork components for governmental use:
   - iOS mobile application for the messenger.
+  - Audio/Video calls (livekit)
-  - Authentication service for synapse.
+  - Authentication service synapse (matrix-authentication-service).
-  - Synapse matrix homeserver.
+  - Synapse matrix homeserver (matrix-synapse).

 #work(
   title: "Embedded Software Engineer",